pycage/cargodock/qml/help.md

 **Cargo Dock** comes with an **other half** as it is a two-paned filemanager.
 Drag the screen horizontally to the left to go to the **right half**.
 Drag the screen to the right to go back to the **left half.**

 The glow indicators in the top left corner show you on which of the two halves you currently are.
+There is also a perforation shown at the edge to the other half.

 You can, for instance, copy files and folders between the two halves.